jakubbinter/AnyQl/README.md

 # AnyQl
 C# library for extracting fields from strings in formats such as json and generating sql INSERT or UPDATE strings from them.
-Curently only supported file format is Json.
+Curently only supported file formats are Json and Xml.
 > :warning: This project is in development and is not ready for usage!
 ## [Documentation](./docs/AnyQl.md)
 ## Example Program